 Yes, the Department offers faculty led study abroad courses which count as upper level electives.
 For study abroad course approval outside the major, advisor approval is required.

 Yes, you must take a minimum of seven courses specifically designated as Exercise Science or Sport Management in order to be awarded the B.S. degree in Exercise Science or Sport Management at Rutgers.

 The specific courses used to determine your major GPA are listed on Degree Navigator and in the major course requirement checklist.
 Degree Navigator calculates the major GPA automatically for you.

 Yes, as long as you have an overall GPA of 2.0 and a major GPA of 2.0.
 There is one condition: Courses which are non-377 and non-955 but are approved as electives for the major must be C or better.

 For major GPA, only the highest grade for the course is included in the calculation.
 For overall GPA, refer to your school's academic policy (SAS or SEBS) for repeating courses.

 No. All applied, practical experiences must be completed as part of our formal course offerings in internships and field work which must be approved prior to completing such applied work.
 Retroactive approval for applied experiences is never given within Kinesiology and Health.
-Approval for all internships comes from the undergraduate program director and requires senior status and completion of a minimum of 20 credits in the major.
+Approval for all internships comes from the undergraduate program director and students must meet all requirements.